ciena-blueplanet/webdriverio-server/SETUP.md

 sudo apt-get install wget
 wget -O- https://raw.githubusercontent.com/pastorsj/webdriverio-server/sprint12/bin/bootstrap/ubuntu/14.04.sh | bash
 ```
+This script should configure everything, including Node, Redis, xvfb, and Java

 #### Configuring the Webdriverio-server to run as a service
 1. Run the command ```tmux``` to enter a tmux session